gramps-project/gramps/docs/README.txt

 Doc strings in python files should be written in reStructured text: http://docutils.sourceforge.net/docs/user/rst/quickref.html

-The typical docstring for GRAMPS should look like this:
+The typical docstring for Gramps should look like this:

 """Brief synopsis